Nelson Agholor Player Prop Bets for NFL Week 9 | New England vs. Carolina 11/7/2021

 - With five targets in the red zone this season, Agholor has been on the receiving end of 13.2% of his team's 38 red zone pass attempts.

-- The Patriots have thrown the ball in 58.3% of their plays from scrimmage this year while staying on the ground 41.7% of the time.
+- The Patriots have called a pass in 58.3% of their plays from scrimmage this year while staying on the ground 41.7% of the time.
 This offensive attack ranks 10th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Agholor's matchup with the Panthers.